pointfreeco/syncups/README.md

     [SwiftNavigation library][swift-nav-gh].
  1. Persistence is handled by our [Sharing][sharing-gh] library, which allows one to hold onto shared state in an observable model or view, and under the hood any changes to the state will be persisted to external storage, such as the file system.
+Even the global navigation is persisted using the Sharing library.
  1. All side effects are controlled.
 This includes access to the file system for persistence, access to time-based asynchrony for timers, access to speech recognition APIs, and even the creation of dates and UUIDs.
 This allows us to run our application in specific execution contexts, which